-In the event of a decision by the credentialing committee to limit or restrict the credentials or terminate the participation of a provider in the Amerigroup network as part of the recredentialing process, the provider will be notified in writing of a 30-calendar-day time frame in which the provider may request an informal review/reconsideration by the Credentials Committee.
+Upon a decision by the geographic credentialing committee to terminate the participation of a provider in the Amerigroup network as part of the recredentialing process, the provider will be notified in writing, sent by certified mail, of a 30-calendar-day time frame in which the provider may request an informal review/reconsideration by the Credentials Committee.
 In addition, the provider has the right to waive the informal review/reconsideration process and proceed directly to a formal appeal hearing as described below.